By the BCM Investment Team

-As always, we thank you for your business and confidence in BCM.
+As always, we thank you for your business and trust, and we look forward to navigating these ever-shifting market environments.

-This article was contributed by Dave Haviland, Portfolio Manager and Managing Partner at Beaumont Capital Management, a participant in the ETF Strategist Channel.
+This article was contributed by the Investment Team at Beaumont Capital Management (BCM), a participant in the ETF Strategist Channel.

 For more insights like these, visit BCM’s blog at blog.investbcm.com.